pyeventsourcing/eventsourcing/docs/topics/application.rst

 to the application object.

-Once constructed, the application object will have an event store, provided by the library's ``EventStore`` class, for which it uses the library's infrastructure classes for SQLAlchemy.
+Once constructed, the application object will have an event store, provided by the library's :class:`~eventsourcing.infrastructure.eventstore.EventStore` class.

 .. code:: python

     application.event_store

-The ``application`` also has a persistence policy, provided by the library's ``PersistencePolicy`` class.
+The ``application`` also has a persistence policy, provided by the library's :class:`~eventsourcing.application.policies.PersistencePolicy` class.

 .. code:: python